Contributions are always welcome and appreciated! Here are some ways you can contribute.

 Incomplete/Work In Progress pull requests are encouraged, because they allow you to get feedback and help more easily.

-Your code must pass all the required travis jobs before it is merged
+Your code must pass all the required CI jobs before it is merged

 docs/changelog.rstwith changes since the last tagged version